gleb812/pch2csd/README.md

 /IO directory contains module input/output tables.
 The order of inputs/outputs is strictly fixed.

+Several Clavia modules are polymorphous and can run at a-/k-rates depending on cabling.
+I.e. any of mixing modules can mix a-rate signals or can mix k-rate signals (when working in k-rate mode).
+For such modules see /seludoM directory instead of /Modules.

 Check the Status List to find which modules are implemented and which are the next to-dos by group.
 By now the top priorities are oscillators, filters and envelope generators.
 Any help is very welcome.

 *************************************************************